zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-mode-type.md

     /// <summary>The enum that represents if all entity properties are included or excluded.</summary>
     public enum AuditModeType
     {
-        /// <summary>The name/value that represents if all entity properties are included.</summary>
+        /// <summary>The name/value that represents if all entity properties are included (default value).</summary>
         IncludeAll = 0,

         /// <summary>The name/value that represents if all entity properties are excluded.</summary>